robmonie/ember-spikes/README.md

 TBC

 ##Demos
 A basic demo can be found in the demo folder.
-This shows a basic three page form with validation.
+This shows a three page form with validation.

+To run locally, clone the repository locally and build the project following the steps in 'How to build' below.
+The demo requires a local `dist\ember-tools.js` in order to run.
+Once things stabilise a bit more this step will no longer be required.

 ##How to build